WattsUp/CppProjectTemplate/readme.md

 ## Adapting ##
 1. Clone the repository, see [Git Clone](#git-clone).
 (Or download manually)
-2. Run the bash script `tools/SetupProject.sh`.
+2. Run the python script `tools/SetupProject.py`.
 It will guide you through the process.
 The script checks for all software dependencies (prompts for their installation), modifies top-level project name, modifies targets, resets the git repository to an initial commit, and tags the commit v0.0.0.
-The only dependency is the ability to run bash scripts.
+The only dependency is the ability to run python scripts.

 ### Modify Project Name ###
 Change `project("ProjectTemplate")` to `project("[Top level project name]")` in `./CMakeLists.txt`